 Now for the $25,000 question: what happens when you lose faith in yourself?
 Only two solutions exist: suicide or murder.
 There is no in between.
 Supposedly, introverts will choose the former while extroverts pick the latter, but then again you can never be sure.
 One of the most common traits of human beings is that they are unpredictable.
 I am living proof of that.

 Those hostages were too.
 They really surprised me.
 I never thought they would have attacked me.
-Yet there they were, punching and kicking and clawing at me without even giving me the chance to explain why I took them hostage.
+Yet there they were, punching and kicking me without even giving me the chance to explain why I took them hostage.
 When someone finally pulled those maniacs off me, my jaw was broken and I was nearly unconscious.
 There would be no opportunity to share my plan.

 As I was carted away to the hospital, I found myself thinking about the lives of my hostages, their daily habits and routines.
 I bet none of them had read the news story that I did, about how some sick bastard had raped and killed an eleven year old girl.
 Either they didn’t read it or (a scarier alternative) they didn’t care.
 But I read that story a dozen times.
 Did I know the victim?
 No, but for some reason an indescribable pain ripped through my soul when I heard about her.
 Why did it seem that I was the only one who felt this agony?
 There must have been thousands of other people who read the same article that morning, but no one else was in tears over it like I was.
 For some reason I was sensitive to the pain this scumbag had caused not only to the girl, but to her family as well.

 Something tells me I will never know why I was alone in this misery.
 However, I do know one thing: once the door to pain was opened, it was easy to feel the sting a second time.
 And a third, and a fourth, and so on into infinity.
 I came to enjoy feeling anguish in the same way that a junkie enjoys hitting the plunger to blast the latest fix into their veins.